 The QPP Help and Support offers free videos, webinars, and online, self-paced courses to help you better understand the QPP.

 The Centers for Medicare & Medicaid Services (CMS) encourages all eligible clinicians (ECs) to access the QPP Service Center at (866) 288-8292 or QPP@cms.hhs.gov.
-The service center assesses the caller’s needs and determines the appropriate technical assistance program.
-These programs include:
+Practices can sign up for the QPP Listserv and monthly QPP Small Practices Newsletter on the CMS Quality Payment Program website.

 Quality Innovation Network-Quality Improvement Organizations (QIN-QIOs) are designed to bring together Medicare beneficiaries, physicians, and communities in data-driven initiatives that improve patient safety, make communities healthier, provide better coordinated post-hospital care, and enhance clinical quality.
 QIN-QIOs offer technical assistance, as well as tailored education, best practices, and tools and resources.
 QIN-QIOs help provide skills for transforming practices, including employing lean methodologies, assisting Medicare physicians with the transition to the QPP, and developing innovative approaches to quality improvement.